Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - Want to be sure you ace your interview?
 Check out these great resources!

-What do Fellows do next after their fellowships?
+What do Fellows do after their fellowships?

-- Fellows have found incredible opportunities following their fellowship experience.
-Many seamlessly transition into positions within their hosting organizations, contributing their skills and expertise to make a lasting impact.
-Alternatively, Fellows utilize the final months of their fellowship to embark on a fulfilling job search, successfully securing roles in sustainability with different organizations.
-Furthermore, some Fellows decide to enroll in graduate programs after completing their fellowship.
+- Furthermore, some Fellows choose to pursue graduate programs after completing their fellowship.
 This range of post-fellowship paths showcases the versatility of our program and the multitude of avenues it opens up for our talented participants.

 When will I hear back on my application status?
 Or how can I check my application status/progress?

 - The SEI Recruiting Team consistently reviews applications for the coming cycle.
 If you apply for the upcoming cycle, we will respond to advise you of any next steps.
+We do get a decision to all candidates, regardless of whether they are selected for an interview.

 - Following the initial interview, you can expect to receive an email typically within one week.